epfl-ada/ada-2024-project-kjaaanalytics/README.md

 - **13.12.24**: Finalize the Data Story Webpage, and use interactive visualizations to show the project
 - **20.12.24**: Deadline for the project

-**### Part 5: Funfacts**

-**#### **Funfact 1: Bob travels from Switzerland to UK****

-1. ****Prepare dataframe****:

-- Filter beer rating data for Switzerland and England, compute average ratings by style category for each country, merge the results, and create a pivoted DataFrame to compare ratings, highlighting differences and sorting by the most significant absolute rating differences.

-2. ****Plot the bar chart using plotly****:

-- Generate an interactive Plotly bar chart comparing the 17 beer styles' average ratings between Switzerland and England, annotating significant differences and enhancing chart clarity with a clean design and labels.

-- Additionally, a function computes p-values using a t-test to assess the statistical significance of differences in average beer ratings between Switzerland and England for each style category, returning the results as a Series.
-The significant beer styles are showed with a red star on top.

-**#### **Funfact 2: Bob travels from UK to Belgium****

-1. ****Prepare dataframe****:

-- Filter Belgian beer data, extract yearly ratings, and identify beers consistently rated across all years, creating datasets for analysis of average ratings by year and beer.

-2. ****Plot the line chart using plotly****:

-- Create a Plotly line chart to visualize year-over-year average ratings for consistently rated Belgian beers, enhancing understanding of trends with markers and a clear, interactive design.

-**#### **Funfact 3: Bob travels from Belgium to Canada****

-1. ****Prepare dataframe****:

-- Filter beer data for Belgium and Canada, calculate average rating counts by style category, and return datasets for Belgian, and Canadian beer style analysis

-2. ****Plot the pie charts using plotly****:

-- Generate two pie charts using Plotly to compare the distribution of beer styles by rating counts in Belgium and Canada, with distinct color mapping.

-**#### **Funfact 4: Bob travels from Canada to the USA****

-1. ****Prepare dataframe****:

-- Filter beer data for U.S. breweries, calculate the average rating for each state, and create datasets for analyzing and ranking states by their average beer ratings.
-- Identify the most popular brewery in each U.S. state by counting the number of beer entries for each brewery and selecting the one with the highest count per state.

-2. ****Plot the bar chart using plotly****:

-- Generate a bar chart that visualizes the most popular brewery in each U.S. state based on the highest number of entries, with distinct colors for each brewery.

 ## Organization within the team